mickeyeng/React-covid-test/README.md

 https://covid-19-react-application-mickey-english.netlify.app/

 ## Brief
-Produce a pice of work that visualises the number of Covid 19 cases across London over time.
+Produce a piece of work that visualises the number of Covid 19 cases across London over time.

 ### How to run the application on Mac, Linux and Windows